-This remarkable book is a unique instructional tool with which direct support professionals and program directors can address two critical issues in working with adults with IDD: promoting healthy eating habits and teaching real-life skills that will develop greater independence and self-determination.
+Teaching Authentic Cooking Skills to Adults With Intellectual and Developmental Disabilities: Active Engagement is a unique instructional tool used to address two critical issues in working with adults with IDD: promoting healthy eating habits and teaching real-life skills that will enhance independence and self-determination.

 • Cooking as nutritional intervention

-• A teaching framework for cooking skills
+• Teaching framework for cooking skills

-• Teaching basic skill sets with adaptive tools
+• Teaching basic skills with adaptive tools

-• A new approach to recipes
+• New approaches to recipes

 • Supporting cooking skills with food skills